MelindaTofalvi/sparta_nasa_api_som/README.md

 Create tests with RSpec using Ruby.
 The tests efficiently check if the api is returning the correct form of data.

+## About the API

+NeoWs (Near Earth Object Web Service) is a RESTful web service for near earth Asteroid information.
+With NeoWs a user can: search for Asteroids based on their closest approach date to Earth, lookup a specific Asteroid with its NASA JPL small body id, as well as browse the overall data-set.
+Data-set: All the data is from the NASA JPL Asteroid team (http://neo.jpl.nasa.gov/).

+**Neo - Feed**:
+Retrieve a list of Asteroids based on their closest approach date to Earth.

+**Neo - Lookup**:
+Lookup a specific Asteroid based on its NASA JPL small body (SPK-ID) ID

+**Neo - Browse**:
+Browse the overall Asteroid data-set

 ## How to run the tests

 1. Clone this repo to your local computer